 Peace Action is the nation’s largest peace and social justice lobby, working to abolish nuclear weapons, end international arms trafficking, and cut the military budget to allow investment in education, health care, and other community needs.

 A development associate engages our major donors by personally presenting our work, our strategies, our stories and our history, with the purpose of strengthening their identification with and financial commitment to the organization and its cause.
 In addition, we seek to expand our support base and political clout through their networks and personal contacts.

 The ideal candidate possesses strong interpersonal skills, a great passion to build momentum for the advancement of a foreign policy rooted in cooperation and human rights.
 The associate should have a deep commitment to acquiring knowledge on peace and justice issues (with particular attention relating to U.S. foreign policy), and an ability to inspire others.

-• Responsible for meeting monthly fundraising & visit budget.
+- Responsible for meeting a monthly fundraising & visit budget.

 Training and Program Integration

 - Responsible for ongoing personal education relating to all current program work, the status of legislation, the ongoing reading and sharing of news items relevant to our issues and of interest to sponsors.

 - Must attend annual program, membership, staff advancement & cadre meetings.

 - Position includes periodic travel to other Peace Action offices for the purpose of training and fundraising.

 - Proven phone and/or field outreach and fundraising skills.